MaartenBaert/xormix/doc/design-criteria.md

 Since nonlinear state-transition functions can not be easily analyzed mathematically, we need to rely on statistical methods instead.
 As it turns out, the statistical properties of a nonlinear PRNG depend strongly on whether the state-transition function is invertible or not.

 An invertible function is a function that maps each input to exactly one unique output, i.e. there are no two inputs that will produce the same output, and each output will appear exactly once.
 In contrast, a non-invertible function may produce the same output for multiple inputs, and some outputs may never appear at all.
 This has a big impact on the statistical properties of the PRNG.
 If a non-invertible state-transition function is used, the number of possible states that the PRNG can be in decreases with each iteration, because some states can be reached in more than one way while other state can not be reached at all.
 After a while, the PRNG will usually get stuck in a relatively short loop that repeats forever, and at that point the PRNG is clearly no longer random.
-In contrast, PRNGs that use an invertible state-transition function do not suffer from this issue, since all possible states remain reachable regardless the number of iterations.
+In contrast, PRNGs that use an invertible state-transition function do not suffer from this issue, since all possible states remain reachable regardless of the number of iterations.

-The expected period of an N-bit PRNG based on a good invertible state-transition function is 2^(N-1), which is fairly good.
-However for a non-invertible state-transition function, the expected period is only roughly 2^(N/2), as a consequence of the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem).
+The expected period of an N-bit PRNG based on a good invertible state-transition function is `2^(N-1)`, which is fairly good.
+However for a non-invertible state-transition function, the expected period is only roughly `2^(N/2)`, as a consequence of the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem).
 Note that these are just the average expected periods - the actual period may occasionally be much lower or much higher.
 Still, it is clear that invertible state-transition functions are a much better choice than non-invertible ones.

 More information on this subject can be found in [this article](https://www.pcg-random.org/posts/random-invertible-mapping-statistics.html).